-Data mining and machine learning: we designed a novel cross-species clustering algorithm to demonstrate conserved and species-specific gene and non-coding RNA regulatory modules during embryonic development between C. elegans and D. mel.
+Comparative network biology: We designed a novel cross-species clustering algorithm to demonstrate conserved and species-specific gene and non-coding RNA regulatory modules during embryonic development between C. elegans and D. mel.
 We found that in both species, the orthologous genes work more closely during the phylotypic developmental stage (aka the vertebrate body plan stage) than other developmental stages.
-This lays the groundwork for evolutionary expression patterns during embryogenesis and enabled us to systematically study interactions between evolutionary conserved and species-specific functions during development [Nature 512, 445–448, 2014; Genome Biology 15:R100, 2014].
+This lays the groundwork for evolutionary expression patterns during embryogenesis and enabled us to systematically study interactions between evolutionary conserved and species-specific functions during development.
+[Nature 512, 445–448, 2014; Genome Biology 15:R100, 2014]

 Dynamic models in biological systems: We developed computational methods identifying the principal gene expression patterns for complex biological processes such as embryogenesis, allowing integration of the state-space model and dimensionality reduction by matrix factorizations for the first time.
 This approach produced an entirely new analytical platform with promise to open new avenues of investigation into systematic and robust dynamic patterns from high dimensional, complex and noisy gene expression data [PLoS Computational Biology, 12(10): e1005146, 2016; PLoS ONE 7(1): e28805, 2012; IEEE/ACM Transactions on Computational Biology and Bioinformatics, 430-437, 2012].